Summary

 Keywords

-Oropharyngeal p16INK4a-Negative Squamous Cell Carcinoma, Stage III Hypopharyngeal Squamous Cell Carcinoma AJCC v7, Stage III Laryngeal Squamous Cell Carcinoma AJCC v6 and v7, Stage III Oral Cavity Squamous Cell Carcinoma AJCC v6 and v7, Stage III Oropharyngeal Squamous Cell Carcinoma AJCC v7, Stage IV Hypopharyngeal Squamous Cell Carcinoma AJCC v7, Stage IV Laryngeal Squamous Cell Carcinoma AJCC v7, Stage IV Oral Cavity Squamous Cell Carcinoma AJCC v6 and v7, Stage IV Oropharyngeal Squamous Cell Carcinoma AJCC v7, Carcinoma, Squamous Cell Carcinoma, Squamous Cell Carcinoma of Head and Neck, Cisplatin, Docetaxel, Cetuximab, Atezolizumab, Immunological Antineoplastic Agents, Antibodies, Immunoglobulins, Monoclonal Antibodies, Biospecimen Collection, Computed Tomography, Intensity-Modulated Radiation Therapy, Laboratory Biomarker Analysis, Magnetic Resonance Imaging, Quality-of-Life Assessment, IMRT, cisplatin, IMRT, docetaxel, IMRT, docetaxel, cetuximab, IMRT, cisplatin, atezolizumab
+Oropharyngeal p16INK4a-Negative Squamous Cell Carcinoma, Stage III Hypopharyngeal Squamous Cell Carcinoma AJCC v7, Stage III Laryngeal Squamous Cell Carcinoma AJCC v6 and v7, Stage III Oral Cavity Squamous Cell Carcinoma AJCC v6 and v7, Stage III Oropharyngeal Squamous Cell Carcinoma AJCC v7, Stage IV Hypopharyngeal Squamous Cell Carcinoma AJCC v7, Stage IV Laryngeal Squamous Cell Carcinoma AJCC v7, Stage IV Oral Cavity Squamous Cell Carcinoma AJCC v6 and v7, Stage IV Oropharyngeal Squamous Cell Carcinoma AJCC v7, Carcinoma, Squamous Cell Carcinoma, Squamous Cell Carcinoma of Head and Neck, Cisplatin, Docetaxel, Cetuximab, Atezolizumab, Immunological Antineoplastic Agents, Antibodies, Immunoglobulins, Monoclonal Antibodies, Biopsy, Biospecimen Collection, Computed Tomography, Intensity-Modulated Radiation Therapy, Laboratory Biomarker Analysis, Magnetic Resonance Imaging, Quality-of-Life Assessment, IMRT, cisplatin, IMRT, docetaxel, IMRT, docetaxel, cetuximab, IMRT, cisplatin, atezolizumab

 Eligibility